North Walsham and Dilham Canal: Planning and construction

 Before 1810, the River Ant was navigable to the Norfolk village of Dilham.
 That year it was proposed that navigation could be extended north of the village.
 In 1811, plans were drawn up by William Youard and John Millington; one by Millington formed the basis of a bill presented to Parliament in early 1812.
 It was opposed by the inhabitants of Worstead and Dilham, who feared that their businesses would collapse if boats could reach the nearby town of North Walsham, but that year the North Walsham and Dilham Canal Navigation Act 1812 (52 Geo.
 3. c. lxix), dated 5 May 1812, created the Company of Proprietors of the North Walsham and Dilham Canal Navigation.
 They had powers to raise £30,000 by the issuing of shares, and a further £10,000 if required, either from shares or by mortgage.

 Work on the construction of the canal did not start until 1825, with some of the delays caused by a claim for damages made by Issac Harris Lewis, who owned his own staithe (wharf) at Dilham and felt that the new canal would damage his trade.
 In April 1825 he was awarded £1,500 in compensation.
 Work began in the same month, employing 100 men from Bedfordshire.

 The canal was designed by John Millington, who acted as engineer for the project.
 The construction was carried out by Thomas Hughes, who had previously worked in Scotland on the Caledonian Canal, the Dingwall Canal and the Union Canal.
 The North Walsham and Dilham Canal was his only canal-building venture.
-(Note: Later in M'illington's career he went to the United States.
-He wrote Elements of Civil Engineering which includes much information on canal building.)
+Later in Millington's career he went to the United States, where he wrote Elements of Civil Engineering which includes much information on canal building.

 Although the line of the canal ran broadly parallel to a branch of the River Ant, it did not occupy the river bed, and so was technically a canal and not a river navigation.
 The route required six locks to raise the level by 58 ft along its 8.2 mi length.
 The locks were sized for wherries, which were 50 by 12.3 ft.